 6.3.
 The Customer is responsible for meeting the system requirements defined in the product description for the use of the JENTIS software.

-6.4.
-The Customer must keep confidential the provided access data and ensure that the employees to whom access data is provided are subject to the corresponding confidentiality obligation.
+6.4 The Customer must keep confidential the provided access data and ensure that the employees to whom access data is made available are subject to the corresponding confidentiality obligation.
 The service provided by JENTIS may not be made available to third parties unless this has been expressly agreed by the Parties.